Adaptavist/puppet-spacewalk_client/README.md

 The **spacewalk_client** module registers a system with a spacewalk server, it also installs all the nessisary components to achieve this

-Currently Ubuntu 12/14 and RHEL/Centos 6/7 are supported, however OSAD support is limited to RHEL/CentOS 6/7.
+Currently Ubuntu 12/14 and RHEL/Centos 6/7 are supported.

 ## Configuration